phoebenyi/correlation-risk/README.md

 ## 🌍 Live Demo
 [https://correlation-risk.streamlit.app/](https://correlation-risk.streamlit.app/) — *hosted on Streamlit Cloud*
 > ⚠️ Data is pulled from Yahoo Finance (yfinance) for live analysis
-> ⚠️ For correlation matrix differences between Streamlit and Excel backtesting, refer to *differences.md* to learn more

 ---

 ## 🚀 Features